r4dixx/discord-quotebot/docs/README.md

 - **Never** EVER share your environment with anyone.
 [See why](https://discordjs.guide/preparations/setting-up-a-bot-application.html#token-leak-scenario).

-- In a similar fashion, your Cloud Firestore security rules should be in **locked mode**.
+- Everything in `firebase.json` must remain strictly confidential.
+In a similar fashion, your Cloud Firestore security rules should be strictly in **production mode**.
 [See why](https://firebase.google.com/docs/rules/basics).

 - Refer to the official documentations if you're lost
    - [Setting up a bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)